 US Nanny Institute on April 2, 2019

 “It’s raining, it’s pouring . . .”.
-Most of us tend to think about staying indoors when it is raining outside but playing in the rain can beneficial for children.
+Most parents and nannies tend to stay indoors when it is raining outside but playing in the rain can beneficial for children.
 Almost every child will stomp in a puddle as children tend to like the rain.
 As caregivers, we often worry about children getting wet and sick from being outside in the rain.

 A healthy child’s immune system will protect them from colds, and the health benefits from the exercise usually outweigh the risks of getting ill.
 Of course, as with any endeavor involving children, care must be taken.
 Appropriate clothing is required and that includes waterproof coats and hats as well as sturdy, well-fitting boots.
 If it’s summer and the temperature is warm enough – a swimsuit may be the only clothing needed.
 The goal should be to keep the child warm.